JuliaLang/julia/doc/src/manual/distributed-computing.md

-# Multi-process and Distributed Processing
+# Multi-processing and Distributed Computing

 An implementation of distributed memory parallel computing is provided by module `Distributed` as part of the standard library shipped with Julia.